-That means when you move from NYC to Vermont, you can expect a more rural atmosphere.
-Even if you live in Burlington, life starts moving at a slower pace.
-You’ll still have plenty of things to do when strolling through each community, like stopping for coffee or sitting by the river.
+When you move from NYC to Vermont, you can expect a more rural atmosphere.
+Even if you live in Burlington, life starts moving slower.
+However, you’ll still have plenty of things to do when strolling through each community, like stopping for coffee or sitting by the river.

 Even the thrift stores you’ll find rival what is available in NYC, although the prices are significantly better.

-The biggest difference is the different takeout options that you’ll find in Vermont compared to NYC.
-Vermont is more of a special occasion than a casual afterthought, especially since most businesses tend to close by 9 PM.
+The most significant difference is the different takeout options that you’ll find in Vermont compared to NYC.
+In addition, Vermont is more of a special occasion than a casual afterthought, especially since most businesses tend to close by 9 PM.

 Since you’ll have access to a bigger house and more kitchen space, you’ll get to cook more.
-The rural structure provides lots of local farms that offer foods and supplies for some fun family moments.
+In addition, the rural structure provides lots of local farms that offer food and supplies for some fun family moments.

 You’ll Need to Get Used to Composting.

 The average family that moves from NYC to Vermont saves at least $250 per month by switching to home-cooked meals instead of takeout.
-That also means you’ll have some extra food scraps to manage.
+But, of course, that also means you’ll have some extra food scraps to manage.

 Vermont mandates the use of composting practices.
 Some people hire trash services to manage this need, while others buy bins that let them turn their leftovers into usable soil.
 You can also transport the items to the local dump to keep your costs down.

 Recycling is also mandatory in Vermont.
-You’ll be spending some extra time sorting your plastics into their appropriate categories.
+So you’ll be spending some extra time sorting your plastics into their appropriate categories.

-If you miss the hours when the local facility is open, you might end up needing to hang onto your food waste and recycling products until the following weekend.
+If you miss the hours when the local facility is open, you might need to hang onto your food waste and recycling products until the following weekend.